The Fabulous Baker Boys: Critical response

 The Fabulous Baker Boys received widespread acclaim upon release.
 The film holds a 97% rating on review aggregator Rotten Tomatoes based on 29 reviews, with an average rating of 7.7/10.
 The website's critical consensus reads: "Its story is nothing special, but The Fabulous Baker Boys glows beneath luminous performances from its perfectly cast stars."
 Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100 based on 25 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Michelle Pfeiffer's performance garnered universal acclaim, earning her the Golden Globe Award for Best Actress in a Motion Picture – Drama, in addition to a nomination for the Academy Award for Best Actress.

 Pauline Kael of The New Yorker said The Fabulous Baker Boys defines 1980s glamour.
 Praising its performances, Ballhaus' camera work and Grusin's score, Jonathan Rosenbaum of the Chicago Reader wrote that the film demonstrates "plenty of old-fashioned virtues".
 Time film critic Richard Schickel called the film "a Hollywood rarity", hailing Susie and Jack's relationship as "one of the truest representations of modern romance that the modern screen has offered."
-Praising Kloves's writing and directing, Schickel deemed The Fabulous Baker Boys worth of "the protection only large, enthusiastic audiences can provide."
+Praising Kloves's writing and directing, Schickel deemed The Fabulous Baker Boys worthy of "the protection only large, enthusiastic audiences can provide."
 The New York Times Janet Maslin described The Fabulous Baker Boys as a "film specializing in smoky, down-at-the-heels glamour, and in the kind of smart, slangy dialogue that sounds right without necessarily having much to say".
 Praising its cast, musical numbers and cinematography, Maslin felt the familiarity of its characters "does nothing to make them less dazzlingly attractive", despite finding some scenes and plotlines unnecessary.
 Roger Ebert of The Chicago Sun-Times gave the film three and a half stars out of a possible four, writing that while the romantic-rivals in showbiz premise had been used in film for decades, "intriguing casting" and a "sure hand for the material" elevated The Fabulous Baker Boys above cliches.
 Desson Howe of The Washington Post was complimentary towards both the leads' performances and Ballhaus' lighting.
 Praising the performances of Pfeiffer and Jeff, the Los Angeles Times film critic Sheila Benson called The Fabulous Baker Boys "as salty and sexy and unhousebroken a movie as you could hope to find", while film critic Emanuel Levy lauded Kloves's direction, crediting it with bolstering each cast member's performance.